laurenkolinger/3d/readme.md

    - Filter points and optimize cameras
    - Build depth maps and create 3D model
    - Apply textures and generate report
-5. Save each batch as a separate PSX file in the `psx_input` directory
+5. Save each batch as a separate PSX file in the `psxraw` directory
 6. Create a batch summary CSV file mapping models to PSX files

 ### Manual Step: Quality Check & Alignment

 After Step 1, manually check the quality of the generated models and make any necessary adjustments:

-1. Open each PSX file in the `{PROJECT_DIR}/data/psx_input` directory with Metashape
+1. Open each PSX file in the `{PROJECT_DIR}/processing/psxraw` directory with Metashape
 2. For each model (chunk) in the project:
    - Review camera alignment and model quality
    - Ensure point cloud is clean and representative of the model